oktadev/okta-blog/_source/_posts/2019-12-13-oauth-2-1-how-many-rfcs.md

 ## Will there be an OAuth 3.0?

-There is also work on a potential [OAuth 3.0](https://oauth.net/3/) specification by the Transactional Authorization working group.
-Although it's likely that these RFCs wouldn't be available in the short term and the implementation by authorization server vendors such as Okta would occur at some point in the future, it is interesting to stay up to date on what kinds of rich authorization data models could be used by developers and underlying applications in the future.
+There is also work beginning on a potential [OAuth 3.0](https://oauth.net/3/) specification by several people in the OAuth working group.
+While it's likely that these RFCs wouldn't be available in the short term and the implementation by authorization server vendors such as Okta would occur at some point in the future, it is interesting to stay up to date on what kinds of rich authorization data models could be used by developers and underlying applications in the future.

 ## Learn More about OAuth